Career Timeline of Kendrick Lamar: Major Achievements and Milestones

 February 9, 2025: Super Bowl LIX Halftime Performance

-On February 9, 2025, Kendrick Lamar performed at the Super Bowl LIX halftime show.
-The show featured SZA, Samuel L. Jackson, Serena Williams, and Mustard.
-It became the most-watched Super Bowl performance of all time, with 133.5 million viewers.
+On February 9, 2025, Kendrick Lamar performed at the Super Bowl LIX halftime show, featuring cameos and musical performances from SZA, Samuel L. Jackson, Serena Williams, and Mustard.
+His halftime show broke viewership records, becoming the most-watched Super Bowl performance of all time with 133.5 million viewers.

-On March 14, 2025, Kendrick Lamar was featured three times on Playboi Carti's album Music, appearing on the tracks "Backd00r", "Good Credit", and "Mojo Jojo".
+On March 14, 2025, Kendrick Lamar was featured thrice on the album Music by Playboi Carti, appearing on the tracks "Backd00r", "Good Credit", and "Mojo Jojo".

 2025: Super Bowl LIX Halftime Show

-In 2025, Kendrick Lamar's Super Bowl LIX halftime show broke viewership records, with 133.5 million viewers domestically.
+In 2025, Kendrick Lamar's Super Bowl LIX halftime show broke viewership records, reaching 133.5 million viewers domestically.

-Kendrick Lamar is slated to release a comedy feature with Free, Trey Parker and Matt Stone for Paramount Pictures on March 20, 2026.
+Kendrick Lamar is slated to produce a comedy feature with Free, Trey Parker, and Matt Stone for Paramount Pictures, which is slated to be released on March 20, 2026.